Pico-ROS/Pico-ROS-software/readme.md

  Works with zenoh-pico and depends on zenoh-rmw.

 ### picoserdes
-Poor man ROS type abstractions and cdr serialization deserialization.
+Poor man's type abstractions and CDR serialization/deserialization.

 ## Supported targets
 **Pico-ROS** is intended to be deployed on resource constrained devices wherever `zenoh-pico` will run.